PlasmaLife Horse® – Product properties

-PlasmaLife ® is the only registered hyperimmune horse plasma entirely produced in Italy with permission and registration of the Italian Health Ministry (AIC No. 104 114 018).
+PlasmaLife Horse ® is the only registered horse plasma entirely produced in Italy with permission and registration of the Italian Ministry of Health (AIC No. 104 114 018).

-PlasmaLife ® will supply foals with hypogammaglobulinemia (IgG <8 g / l) caused by the failure of (partial or complete) passive transfert of IgG with immediate support for the immune system even after the first 24 hours of life, when oral therapies do not guarantee further survival and the plasma remains the only choice of successful therapy.
+PlasmaLife Horse® will supply foals with hypogammaglobulinemia (IgG < 8 g / l) caused by the failure of (partial or complete) passive transfer of IgG with immediate support for the immune system even after the first 24 hours of life, when oral therapies do not guarantee further survival and the plasma remains the only choice of successful therapy.

-Life plasma is obtained from donors who have increased levels of gamma globulin concentrations in the blood compared with normal horses.
+Our plasma is obtained from donors who have higher levels of gamma globulin concentrations in the blood compared to normal horses.
 So each bag of plasmalife contains a minimum quantity of 24 g / l of IgG and 50 g / l of total proteins, but average values are normally much higher.